Rezi/svelte-gestures/README.md

 - `minSwipeDistance`: number (default value is *60*px)
 - `touchAction` (defaults value is `none`) Apply css _touch-action_ style, letting the browser know which type of gesture is controlled by the browser and your program respectively.
 - `composed` is only applicable when used inside `composedGesture`.
+- `plugins` os an array of plugins to be applied

 Swipe is fired if the preset distance in the proper direction is done in the preset time.